8bitflynn/VDRIVE/README.md

 - VDRIVE currently uses `c1541.exe` from **VICE 2.4** for all `LOAD`, `SAVE`, and directory requests.
 - VICE 3.9’s version of `c1541.exe` appears incompatible — needs investigation.
 - Eventually, VDRIVE will implement its own `ILoad` / `ISave` interface to eliminate reliance on VICE — but using `c1541.exe` saved a lot of time and allowed faster prototyping.
+- This release is intended for developers and technically inclined users.
+Setup requires compiling and assembling.
+Prebuilt binaries will be provided once the project nears completion.

 ---